Painful intelligence: What AI can tell us about human suffering: Why there is (so much) suffering

 \subsection{Optional processes that increase suffering}

-Several further processes may further be activated, depending on how sophisticated the agent is.
+Several further processes may further be active, depending on how sophisticated the agent is.
 If its cognitive architecture uses \textit{wandering thoughts}, we get another box in the flowchart (top row, third column).
 It is a type of information processing that takes place only in highly sophisticated agents, which is indicated by drawing the box in green.
-In general, highly intelligent agents may engage in \textit{simulation} of the world in terms of planning and replay, which in humans often happens in the form of wandering thoughts.
-These increase error signalling by repeating or anticipating experienced errors; this is depicted as the green simulation box on the top row feeding into error signals.
+Such highly intelligent agents may engage in \textit{simulation} of the world in terms of planning and replay, which in humans often happens in the form of wandering thoughts.
+They increase error signalling by repeating or anticipating experienced errors; this is depicted as the green simulation box on the top row feeding into error signals.
 Since the goal of simulation and wandering thoughts is to gain more control and reduce uncertainty on the world by better learning its dynamics, there is an arrow from the uncontrollability and uncertainty boxes to the simulation box.
 On the other hand, since wandering thoughts increase uncontrollability in their own way, that arrow is bidirectional.

 Furthermore, the agent may react in different ways towards the contents being replayed or simulated.
 If the simulated contents are processed almost \textit{as if they were real}, and the various frustrations in the simulations are processed in the same way as real frustrations, this will greatly increase suffering.
 Otherwise, simulated error signals might not lead to suffering.
-This is indicated in the flowchart as the green box on the top right-hand corner which feeds into the connection between the simulation box and the error signal box, modulating the connection between simulation and error signalling as just described.
+This is indicated in the flowchart as the green box on the top right-hand corner; it feeds into the connection between the simulation box and the error signal box, thus creating a causal connection between simulation and error signalling as just described.